 Each director who is not also an officer or employee of the Company is compensated for his or her services as a director at the rate of \$11,000 per annum.
 An additional fee of \$600 per meeting is paid to each outside director for attendance at the meetings of the Board of Directors or one of its Committees (in the event a Committee meeting is held in conjunction with a Board meeting, only one \$600 fee is paid to the Director).
-Pursuant to the foregoing, Mr. Brooks and Mr. Zech, the Company's two outside directors, each received \$13,400 for his services as a director of the Company during 1994.
+Pursuant to the foregoing, Mr. Brooks received \$13,400, and Mr. Zech received \$12,800, for their services as directors of the Company during 1995.
 All directors, including those who may also be officers or employees of the Company, are reimbursed for expenses incurred in connection with attending Board or Committee meetings.